The difference between an intranet and an extranet is:

 "Extra," for example, refers to anything that is crucial to your business, yet exists outside of it — such as clients, vendors, and suppliers.

-An extranet is basically a private network designed specifically to allow these individuals (clients, vendors, suppliers, partners, etc.) to communicate with you and your employees in a closed virtual space.
+An extranet is basically a private network designed specifically to allow these individuals (clients, vendors, suppliers, partners, etc.) to communicate with you and your employees in a closed digital workspace.
 Extranets serve an extremely important role, as they allow for private communication, collaboration, knowledge sharing, document sharing, and data transfer between organizations.

 An extranet can be used to meet a variety of different needs.
 Large volumes of data can be exchanged between parties via extranets, for example, and they can also be used to create collaboration.
 These collaboration tools are especially useful for companies that need to brainstorm or work back and forth with clients and customers, and it can save hours of time in comparison to using email and/or telephone.
 Extranets are also used to help monitor and fix any potential bugs or issues that can occur with a company's products or services — almost like built-in quality control.

 While extranets certainly have a history, they're still a relatively new addition to the world of most businesses.